newrelic-experimental/newrelic-social-listening-service-nodejs/README.md

 To add a rule via Social Listening Service send a POST request to the following endpoint:

-> You need to add your Twitter Bearer token to each request
+> :exclamation: You need to add your Twitter Bearer token to each request

 ```text
 POST http://{host}/twitter/rules